 Research projects may be done on a volunteer basis or for academic credit.
 If you are not doing the research for academic credit, you may be paid for your research effort.
 If so, the work may be funded entirely by the mentor, or arranged as a work-study position.
 If you are a RAINS Research Assistant or have already been awarded a research grant for your project, you are ineligible to receive funding or academic credit through UROP.
 However, you can apply to be included on a voluntary basis.

-The following sections are required for your completed application to be considered:
+The applications will ask for a research proposal describing the research/creative project.
+The following sections are required for your application to be complete:

 - Applicant Information

 - Project Title

 - Methodology of Research

 - Timeline of Research / Tentative Schedule for Academic Year

 - Funds Requested

 Project Description and Goals: Applicants must provide a description of his/her research proposal.
 The research project's overall objectives and specific goals must be included.